Learn How to Teach Online

 Online Teaching Best Practices Course

-The Online Best Teaching Practices course is a two week, completely online, training course that is offered three times per year (August, December, April).
+The Online Best Teaching Practices course is a two week, completely online course that is offered three times per year (August, December, April).
 This course is designed for Viterbo instructors who are new to teaching online or in a blended format, and are planning to teach this type of course in the future.
-This course will introduce instructors to effective strategies for teaching online and how to effectively use the technology available in our Moodle course management system.
+This course will introduce instructors to effective strategies for teaching online and advocate for effective use of the Moodle course management system.

 Instructors taking this course will: 1) learn to effectively use the basic aspects of Moodle technology (discussion board, grade book, announcements, email) needed to teach a course online and 2) apply knowledge of best online teaching practices to create an online course syllabus, learning outcomes, and course activities and assignments.
-The goal of this course is to provide and teach all of the instructional and technology tools instructors will need to successfully teach an online or blended course through: short (15 minute) voice-narrated power point lectures, short assignments on the week’s topics that will be shared with classmates for feedback on the discussion board, and a variety of additional in-depth resources and references.
+The goal of this course is to provide and teach all of the instructional and technology tools instructors will need to successfully teach an online or blended course, encouraging interaction via videos that foster instructor presence, discussions that foster student-to-student and student-to-instructor interaction, and activities that foster interaction between the student and the material being studied.

-Please feel free to email the course instructor, Jennifer Sadowski (firstname.lastname@example.org) at any time to reserve a spot in the next course offering.
+Please feel free to email the course instructor, Cari Mathwig Ramseier (email@example.com) at any time if you have questions regarding the next course offering.

 Online Teaching Expectations